Effective: July 1, 2020

 If you are located in the European Economic Area (“EEA”) or other regions with laws governing data collection and use that may differ from U.S. law, please note that we may transfer information to a country or jurisdiction that does not have the same data protection laws as your jurisdiction, as disclosed in this Privacy Notice.
 It may also be processed by staff operating outside the EEA who work for us or for one of Service Providers, also as disclosed.

 Whether or not you have previously sent Barnes & Thornburg an e-mail message, you consent to Barnes & Thornburg’s sending you e-mail messages and other electronic communications (a) in connection with your use of the Services, (b) in the ordinary course of business, or (c) for any other legitimate business purpose (including, but not limited to, marketing).
 Since Barnes & Thornburg endeavors to send e-mail messages and other electronic communications only to individuals desiring to receive them, you can unsubscribe to such e-mail messages or other electronic communications at any time by contacting Barnes & Thornburg using the contact information provided in this Privacy Notice or by following the directions contained in such e-mail messages or other electronic communications.

 Changes to Our Privacy Notice

 Barnes & Thornburg may modify this Privacy Notice from time to time.
-The most current version of this Privacy Notice will govern our use of your information and will be located at www.btlaw.com.
-You may contact us to obtain prior versions.
-We will notify you of material changes to this policy by posting a notice at the Websites or by emailing you, if applicable, and provide an “at a glance” overview of any changes.
+The most current version of this Privacy Notice will govern our use of your information and will be located at https://btlaw.com/privacy-policy.
+We will notify you of material changes to this policy by posting a notice to our website.
+The latest version of this Privacy Notice will always be the one posted at https://btlaw.com/privacy-policy.